 Michelle joined the History of Art department in August 2016.
 She was awarded a PhD from the University of Aberdeen in 2016 for her thesis on 'Modern Spiritualism and Scottish Art between 1860 and 1940', which she is now preparing for publication with Bloomsbury Academic Publishers.
 Her next research project explores the role of occultism in the Celtic Revival of the late nineteenth-century and will result in a second monograph.
 She has presented her research at both national and international conferences and has been invited to give public lectures on numerous occasions.
 Michelle is a Fellow of the Higher Education Academy and a Fellow of the Society of Antiquaries of Scotland.
 She is also an associate of the Scottish Centre for Victorian and Neo-Victorian Studies and a member of the Association for Art History, Scottish Society for Art History, and the Visionary Artists, Visionary Objects International Research Network.

 Michelle's teaching responsibilities include:

-Lecturing on the sub-honours History of Art 2 programme
+Course organiser of the pre-honours History of Art 2 programme

 Europe 1900: Nationalism and Decadence at the Fin-de-Siècle – MA (Hons)